dehann/KalmanFilter/README.md

 These are in the time permitting development pipeline

-    Pade approximation for martix exponentials
+    Pade approximation for matrix exponentials
     Matrix fractions process noise Qd
     Low level integration with LCM, ROS and potentially MOOS EEF integration with use case examples